GoogleChrome/developer.chrome.com/site/en/blog/help-css-nesting/index.md

 ambiguity of choice, creating one easy to remember way to nest, but sacrifices terseness in favor of convention.

-{% Aside %} It's worth noting that the less restricted `@nest` syntax could use a linter to enforce a usage rule across a team, in case they together decided they didn't like the ambiguity or terseness.
+{% Aside %} It's worth noting that the less restricted `@nest` syntax (Option 1) could use a linter to enforce a usage rule across a team, in case they together decided they didn't like the ambiguity or terseness.
 Changing the spec may be an extreme measure. {% endAside %}

 ### Option 3: Brackets